Aubrey-ao/HumanBehaviorAnimation/README.md

 Human Behavior Animation
 ============

-This project explores the human behavior animation, including gesture, etc., as part of my graduate research at the Peking University, supervised by <a href="http://libliu.info/">Libin Liu</a>.
+This project explores the human behavior animation, including gesture, etc., as part of my graduate research at Peking University, supervised by <a href="http://libliu.info/">Libin Liu</a>.

 ------------
 **SIGGRAPH Asia 2022**<br />